probsolve1/probsolve1.github.io/README.md

                 const newSolutionBox = messageHistory.lastChild.querySelector('.solution-box');

                 newSolutionBox.querySelector('#explainButton').addEventListener('click', async () => {
-                    const explainPrompt = `Explain the core mathematical or physics concept behind the following problem in a simple way for a student: "${lastProblemText}".`;
+                    const explainPrompt = Explain the core mathematical or physics concept behind the following problem in a simple way for a student: "${lastProblemText}".;
                     const explainSystemPrompt = "You are a helpful and expert math tutor.
 Your task is to explain the core concept behind a given problem.
 Use simple language and markdown to make the explanation easy to understand.
 Do not provide a solution to the problem.
 The output should be a single block of text representing the formatted explanation.";
                     await fetchAndDisplayResponse(explainPrompt, 'Explanation', explainSystemPrompt);
                 });

                 newSolutionBox.querySelector('#practiceButton').addEventListener('click', async () => {
-                    const practicePrompt = `Generate 3 similar practice problems based on the following problem: "${lastProblemText}".
-Provide the questions and then a separate answer key.`;
+                    const practicePrompt = Generate 3 similar practice problems based on the following problem: "${lastProblemText}".
+Provide the questions and then a separate answer key.;
                     const practiceSystemPrompt = "You are a helpful and expert math tutor.
 Your task is to generate similar practice problems based on a provided problem.
 Provide the questions and a separate answer key.
 The entire output should be a single block of text representing the formatted practice problems and their solutions.";
                     await fetchAndDisplayResponse(practicePrompt, 'Practice Problems', practiceSystemPrompt);
                 });

                 newSolutionBox.querySelector('#shortenButton').addEventListener('click', async () => {
-                    const shortenPrompt = `Create a very short summary of the key steps in the solution to this problem: "${lastProblemText}".
-The summary should be concise and perfect for study notes.`;
+                    const shortenPrompt = Create a very short summary of the key steps in the solution to this problem: "${lastProblemText}".
+The summary should be concise and perfect for study notes.;
                     const shortenSystemPrompt = "You are a helpful and expert math tutor.
 Your task is to create a very short, concise summary of the key steps in a solution to a problem.
 The summary should be perfect for study notes.
 The entire output should be a single block of text representing the formatted summary.";
                     await fetchAndDisplayResponse(shortenPrompt, 'Short Notes', shortenSystemPrompt);
                 });